proflim123/rmua/README.md

 The blue tree is a path from start to end

-The green tree is an optimized version of the blue one, removing any unwanted intermediate points that could be skipped
+The green tree has been removed

 After outputting the points of the final route in terminal the OpenCV window will wait for you to press any key before publishing the message